camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/kafka-inbound.md

 ## Create a Kafka Consumer Connector task

-To use the **Kafka Consumer Connector** in your process, either change the type of existing task by clicking on it and using the wrench-shaped **Change type** context menu icon, or create a new Connector task by using the **Append Connector** context menu.
-Follow our [guide on using Connectors](/components/connectors/use-connectors/index.md) to learn more.

-## Create a Kafka Consumer Connector task

 1. Start building your BPMN diagram with a **Start Event** building block.
 2. Change its template to a Kafka Consumer.
 3. Fill in all required properties.